p6spy/p6spy/src/site/markdown/2.0/development.md

 ### Running the tests in Eclipse

 1. Make sure to have [m2e plugin](http://eclipse.org/m2e/) installed
-1. Import all the p6spy projects to eclipse (as Maven projects)
+1. Import the p6spy project to eclipse (as Maven project)
 1. Right click the Class holding the test to run and choose: Run As -> JUnit Test

 The `DB` environment variable can be set using Arguments tab -&gt; VM Argument of the JUnit Run Configuration.